AdvancedMultiPhysics/TPL-builder/README.txt

         ${AMP_BUILDER}

+More sample script may be found in the scripts subdirectory.

 There are a number of variables that can be passed to the configure process.
 Unless otherwise noted, all variables are optional.
 The important variables are: